Copyright © 2019 Linutop SAS

 Allows to select the default font used when displaying web pages (in kiosk mode and in digital signage mode).

-If the external browser option is checked, the application browser will be replaced by an external one to maximize navigation compatibility (by default, it is firefox on PC or epiphany on XS (raspberry Pi)).
+If the external browser option is checked, the application browser will be replaced by an external one to maximize navigation compatibility (by default, it is Firefox on PC or Chromium on XS (raspberry Pi)).
 This option will launch the external browser with the selected url.

 To improve security in this configuration, you will have to secure the external browser first. to do so you can use plugins like R-Kiosk or mKiosk for firefox